manolenso/atom-gulp-snippets/README.md

 CTRL+x and paste in terminal create: README.md, package.json
 and install Gulp plugins.

-* for now,  disable emmet to avoid this error _"Uncaught Error: Passed an empty array to setSelecteBufferRanges"_

 ### [cgust2] to [cgust5] Coffee Gulp Start project

 ```coffeescript